abelperezok/aws-serverless-netcore/netcore3.1/part-04/README.md

 * Invokes ```dotnet publish``` command using the specified configuration i.e. Release.
 * Creates the zip file containing all binaries and dependencies.
 * Uploads the package to S3 using the bucket and prefix set.
-* Creates the CloudFormation stack using the specified template and wait for the stack to complete.
+* Creates the CloudFormation stack using the specified template and waits for the stack to complete.

 ### Invoking the function